awslabs/mlmax/modules/cicd/README.md

       --capabilities CAPABILITY_NAMED_IAM CAPABILITY_IAM CAPABILITY_AUTO_EXPAND

 ### Step 2: Set up cross account S3 bucket for CodePipeline Artifacts, Go to the Devops Account AWS console.
-PACKAGE_BUCKET=sagemaker-us-east-1-783128296767

 To do:
-- Currently need to manual update the KMS and S3 bucket policy since sagemaker roles are not created before the CICD.
-Need to update.
-- Make sagemaker role creation optional in the pipeline module.
-- Create sagamaker role for CICD.
 - Automate adding the S3 bucket policy.

 {